BaileyKidsMusicals.com

 Featured are beautiful Tree Dancers who provide the scenery for Momotaro traveling through the forest.

 "Hero" - Sung by the Kamikaze Wind Spirit, the River Spirit, and the other Spirits.
+This song tells of the making of a Hero.

 "Glorious!
 Victorious" is sung by the returning heroes and the townsfolk.